Scaranman/Portfolio-Site/content/ja/project/GuestPass/index.md

 <img src="/portfolio/GuestPass/create.png" width="720" alt="a screenshot of the guest pass creation process">

-I then moved my designs to high fidelity in Figma.
+I then moved my designs to high fidelity in Figma using the pre-established design system at LenelS2 that I helped manage and expand during my time there.

-While in high fidelity, I decided to remove the email recipient field in the guest pass creation as I wanted users to be able to choose when they send the email to the recipient and not have it done automatically.
+While in high fidelity, I decided to remove the email recipient field in the guest pass creation process as I wanted users to be able to choose when they send the email to the recipient and not have it done automatically.

 <h3>お客様が使うUIをデザインすること</h3>